What is Diastasis Recti?by Your Baby Club

-It's common for the two muscles that run down the middle of your stomach to separate during pregnancy.
-This is sometimes called diastasis recti, or divarication.
+Diastasis recti occurs when the two muscles that run down the middle of your stomach separate during pregnancy.

-The amount of separation varies from one woman to another.
-It happens because your growing womb (uterus) pushes the muscles apart, making them longer and weaker.
+The amount of separation can vary and the cause is because your growing uterus pushes the muscles apart, making them longer and weaker.

-Most women don't notice any problems as their stomach muscles separate in pregnancy, but you might notice a bulge developing down the front of your bump, above and below your belly button.
+You may not notice any problems as your stomach muscles separate during pregnancy but you might notice a bulge developing down the front of your baby bump, just above and below your belly button.

-After you have had your baby, you can check the size of the separation with this simple technique:
+When you've had your baby you can easily check the size of the separation with this technique:

 - Lie on your back with your legs bent and your feet flat on the floor.

 - Raise your shoulders off the floor slightly and look down at your tummy.
 Using the tips of your fingers, feel between the edges of the muscles, above and below your belly button.
 See how many fingers you can fit into the gap between your muscles.